WeHaus/docker-image-portus/README.md

 ## WAT

 This should offer a recent build of SUSE/portus for docker use.
+Source will not be modified or hacked, so releases never getting delayed due to merge issues.

+This was on of the motivation to fork from [sshipway/Portus](https://github.com/sshipway/Portus) - due to the hacks, the builds are outdated, but also some missing features.

-It is specifically build to be configureable and also used in rancher in this [catalog](https://github.com/EugenMayer/kontextwork-catalog/tree/master/templates/registry-slim)
+This work is specifically build to be configureable and also used in a rancher catalog this [catalog](https://github.com/EugenMayer/kontextwork-catalog/tree/master/templates/registry-slim)

 Docker images will be published on [hub.docker.io](https://hub.docker.com/r/eugenmayer/portus/)

 ## Changes to SUSE/ports

 - addind a new rake task to pre-install a registry